Trustworthy Systems Research @ SSRG

 - Proof Measurement and Estimation: providing metrics and estimation methods for large-scale system formal verification projects, resulting in reliable plans for verification projects.

-Finally, the following activities address the maintenance phase of formally verified software systems and improvements of our existing kernel and correctness proofs.
+Finally, the following activities address the maintenance and improvements of our existing kernel and correctness proofs.

 - seL4 Kernel: continuing to develop seL4 to make it the system of choice as a trustworthy foundation for complex software systems.